 Further mention of other villages in the Bran area appear in 1729, when the Austrian administration began to collect taxes.
 Moeciu de Jos, Coacăza (Peştera), Valea Lungă (Cheia), Zbârcoiara (today part of Moieciu de Jos) and Moieciu de Sus all noted.
 Magura is not mentioned until 1869 - not because it didn’t exist, but because the revenues were insignificant to the Habsbourg treasury.

 Until 1848, Moeciu and Bran villages were 'subjected to or dependent on Brasov' and were found in documents only as "divisions".
-However, when the abolition of serfdom came to pass in 1848, the residents in the villages around Bran were also 'freed' and were gradually able to regain their properties.
+However, when the abolition of serfdom came to pass in 1848, the residents in the villages around Bran were also 'freed' and gradually regained their properties.

 Paradoxically, the villages of the Moeciu and Bran regions apparently didn't suffer too much under communism since co-operative farming was impossible.
 The regime attempted a form of organisation known as 'companionships', but that thankfully didn't work either.
 At the time of the lovilutie in December 1989, Bran was experiencing economic prosperity, allowing the entire area to develop quickly making it one of Romania's top tourist destinations.